 Your page or post should contain at least one outbound link.

-The reason for outbound links is to “connect” your page to other sites within a relevant network.
+Outbound links are used to “connect” your page to other sites within a relevant network.
+Oftentimes, we do this through guest blogging.

 For example, this page has an outbound link that goes to “Neil Patel’s Keyword Planner”.

-That link can not only pass PageRank to his page but also tells Google and other search engines that my content is related in topic to his content.
+That backlink can not only pass PageRank to his page but also tells Google and other search engines that my content is related in topic to his content.

 This would be a great time to shoot Neil an email saying “Hey Neil, I wrote an article about SEO for Architects and linked to your keyword planner tool to help my clients find good keywords.
 I’d love it if you checked the article out, and feel free to share it along to anyone you know in the Architecture industry.”

-This is a great way to build a link network with other relevant sites and dramatically boost your SEO, which leads us precisely to the next topic…
+This is a great way to build a linking network with other relevant sites and dramatically boost your SEO, leading us to the next topic…

 What is Off-Page SEO?